Equal Access Scholarships

 - You do not need to give details of the events that led to you seeking asylum unless you wish to do so.

 - Explain how this scholarship will help you achieve your ambitions for the future.

-- If you receive notification that you are liable to be detained, your scholarship will be suspended for the duration of your detention.
+If you receive notification that you are liable to be detained, your scholarship will be suspended for the duration of your detention.
 We will support you to help you resume your studies if your status enables you to continue.

-- If at any point during the application process or after you start your studies, we are informed by the Home Office that you should not be studying at University, you will no longer be eligible for the award.
+If at any point during the application process or after you start your studies, you are informed by the Home Office that you should not be studying at University, you will no longer be eligible for the award.
 We will deem you withdrawn and you will be expected to leave your studies immediately.